alasdairnicol/clareandalasdair.wedding/content/_index.md

 Thank you everyone for your kind wishes, gifts, and most of all for celebrating with us.
 We had a wonderful day.

-Please could you share any photos from the day, using [this Dropbox link][1].
+We'd love it if you could share your photos from the big day.
+Please use [this Dropbox link][1].

 [1]: https://www.dropbox.com/request/kpWxfn2U3ei5BDAm6gpY